gknowles/dimcli/docs/README.md

 Parsing actions are attached to options and get invoked when a value becomes available for it.
-Any std::function compatible object that accepts references to cli, option, and source string as parameters can be used.
-The function
+Any std::function compatible object that accepts references to cli, opt, and string as parameters can be used.
+The function should:
-should:

 - Parse the source string and use the result to set the option value (or push back the additional value for vector arguments).